GR0UP ACTIVITIES (Alphabetical)

 September, staying in the Carlton Hotel on a DBB basis, using Barnes

-Coaches.
+Coaches for those non-geologists amongst us.
 If you would be interested in joining us please contact me via

 our e-mail address.

 * It is a small blue ball hanging in the infinity of space